shaniyadav99/Apeirosai-assignment/ecommerce-page/README.md

 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
 - [Lucide React](https://lucide.dev/) for the beautiful icons
 - [IP Geolocation API](https://ipgeolocation.io/) for location services

-## 📞 Contact

-For any queries or suggestions, please feel free to reach out!

----

-Made with ❤️ by [Your Name]